DomFord/domford.net/content/authors/admin/_index.md

 ---
 ## About me

 I'm a postdoctoral researcher at the University of Bremen, part of the [Media and Religion](https://www.uni-bremen.de/en/zemki/research/labs/media-and-religion) lab in the [ZeMKI Centre for Media, Communication and Information Research](https://www.uni-bremen.de/en/zemki/).
-My postdoc project focuses on community formation in digital games.
-I'm also the managing editor for the academic journal *[gamevironments](https://journals.suub.uni-bremen.de/index.php/gamevironments/)* and an editor for *[Eludamos](https://eludamos.org/index.php/eludamos)*.
+My postdoc project focuses on [community formation in digital games](https://zemki.uni-bremen.de/en/forschungsprojekt/community-formation-in-digital-games/) and I teach media studies, games and design in the ZeMKI's [study programmes](https://zemki.uni-bremen.de/en/studies/).
+I'm also the managing editor for *[gamevironments](https://journals.suub.uni-bremen.de/index.php/gamevironments/)* and an editor for *[Eludamos](https://eludamos.org/index.php/eludamos)*.

 I wrote my PhD at the IT University of Copenhagen's [Center for Digital Play](https://digitalplay.itu.dk/).
 My dissertation, *[Mytholudics](https://domford.net/publication/ford-mytholudics-2022/)*, proposes a method for analysing games both as conduits of mythologies within society and as mythological structures in themselves.
+I'm rewriting this into a book with De Gruyter, which should come out in 2025.

-This is my website where you'll find links to all the other relevant internet places you can find me at, all of my publications, games and other projects, and the occasional blog post whenever I feel like writing something here.
+Here you'll find links to all the other relevant internet places you can find me at, all of my publications, games and other projects, and the occasional blog post whenever I feel like writing something here.